mark/Bloxley-Tutorials/2 - Tilox/tutorial.md

 ![Pen Diagram]()

 Bloxley calls this intermediary a _Pen_.
 Pens take in user interactions like key presses, and tell the controller what that key press means.
 All pens are a subclass of `BXPen`, although there's a special subclass called `BXPlayPen` designed for pens used in gameplay.
-The only behavior that `BXPen` directly implements is Delete for undo, and Shift+Delete for resetting the level.  `BXPlayPen`, however, also includes using the arrow keys to move the currently selected actor, and Space to change the currently selected actor.
+The only behavior that `BXPen` directly implements is Delete for undo, and Shift+Delete for resetting the level.  `BXPlayPen`, however, also includes using the arrow keys to move the currently selected actor, Space to change the currently selected actor, and some mouse control as well.

 In Tilox, we want to change what the arrow keys do.
 So we'll create our own special subclass of `BXPlayPen`, called `TiloxPlayPen`.
 Create the file `tilox/TiloxPlayPen.as` and insert the following code: